jackorcherton/jackorcherton.github.io/content/contact.md

   </button>

 </form>

-## Have a secret?
-Let's keep it that way then!
-Fill out the above form, and encrypt your message using my [public PGP key](/.well-known/openpgpkey).
-Remember to include your own public PGP key, so that I can respond securely.

 ## Don't Like Emails?
 That's fine, have a look at the [homepage](/) to find other ways to reach me!